NicoHerrig95/ML-car-price-predictions/README.md

 ## Code and Scripts
 Code for data wrangling, model fitting, parameter tuning and test set implementation is included in the Jupyter notebook (*.ipynb*) file.
-The notebook is also available as a html version.
 Further, the executive summary provides a brief overview about the findings and methods used.